Richard-Mitchell1/metapulsar/docs/selection_utils_api.md

 ## License

-This module is part of IPTA Metapulsar Analysis and follows the same license terms.
+This module is part of MetaPulsar and follows the same license terms.